-A clerk at a Social Security district office distributes copies of the Mazengarb report along with the family benefit in November 1954.
-The report, sent to every New Zealand home, was sparked by a teenage sex scandal in Lower Hutt in the early 1950s.
+A clerk at a Social Security office hands out copies of the Mazengarb report along with the family benefit in November 1954.
+The report, sent to every New Zealand home, was sparked by a teenage sex scandal in Lower Hutt.
 The report was written by the Special Committee on Moral Delinquency in Children and Adolescents, chaired by Dr Oswald Mazengarb.
-Many more such government reports and inquiries into youth delinquency failed to reduce the rise of gangs in New Zealand.
+This and later government inquiries into youth delinquency failed to curb the rise of gangs in New Zealand.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.